 Federal Reserve Rate Path

 The Fed reduced its benchmark rate by 25 basis points in September to 4.00–4.25 percent, the first cut since December 2024.
-Markets currently price in a 98% probability of another quarter-point reduction at the October 28–29 meeting.[9][10]
+Despite government shutdown delays, markets reach record highs levels as investors anticipate the impact of lower borrowing costs.
+Equity benchmarks reached record highs amid government shutdown concerns, with markets pricing in a 98% probability of another quarter-point reduction at the October 28–29 meeting.

 Key developments and expectations: